What to Do in Paros, Greece: 2 Days of Cycladic Charm

 Monastiri Beach

-The best beach in Paros is just a boat ride away from Naoussa; buy a physical ticket directly in the harbor from a kiosk for €13 round trip and glide over to Monastiri Beach.
-This bohemian, organized stretch of sand offers every kind of accommodation you could imagine from sun bed sets and cabanas to rattan recliners and plush lunch booths.
-Better yet, arrive with your own towel and secure a spot in the sand listening to the same tropical house beats bumping in the background, free of charge!
+The best beach on Paros is just a boat ride away from Naoussa; buy a physical ticket directly in the harbor from a kiosk for €13 round trip and glide over to Monastiri Beach.
+This bohemian, organized stretch of sand offers every kind of amenity you could imagine from sun bed sets and cabanas to rattan recliners and plush lunch booths.
+Better yet, arrive with your own towel and secure a spot in the sand listening to the same tropical house beats bumping in the background, completely free of charge!

 Pro Tip: